Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Preliminaries

 \subsection{Badminton: A Typical Example of a Turn-Based Sport}

 For simplicity, we consider a badminton game with two players (i.e., singles matches) as the demonstration example.
-The badminton environment has a real-world badminton court, which includes one player on each side, a shuttlecock, the net, and the boundary.
-As shown in Figure \ref{fig:concept}, the state of the player who hits the shuttlecock consists of the score information, the 2-dimensional position of the shuttlecock, the shot type to receive, the player's position, the opponent's position, and the moving vector of the opponent (e.g., move forward 1m).
+As shown in Fig. \ref{fig:concept}, the state of the player who hits the shuttlecock consists of the score information, the 2-dimensional position of the shuttlecock, the shot type to receive, the player's position, the opponent's position, and the moving vector of the opponent (e.g., move forward 1m).
 The action of the player consists of the landing position of the shuttlecock, the shot type (the shuttlecock type to hit), and the moving position to go to after returning the shuttlecock.